 What Happens to My 401K if I Switch Jobs?

 If you change jobs, start your own business, or are laid off, there are a few options available to you regarding your 401k:

-2. Leave the investment with your employer.
+- Leave the investment with your employer.
 This choice is much better than the first.
-If you choose to leave it with an employer it continues to grow tax-deferred.
-You would most likely end up opening another 401k at your new employer and begin contributing to that.
-Switching between jobs can cause quite a bit of confusion with your retirement funds, however.
-Many people find it hard to manage funds when they are spread in many different places, which may lead to sub-optimal investment performance.
+If you choose to leave it with an employer it continues to grow tax-deferred, but you do want to remember it’s there (and not forget about it!).
+Many people find it complex and hard to manage multiple accounts spread over multiple employer retirement accounts.

-4. Rollover the 401k to an IRA.
+- Rollover the 401k to an individual retirement account (IRA).
 This option is a great choice for a couple different reasons.
-First, you can always rollover and don’t have to worry about whether your employer accepts transferred 401k plans.
+First, you can always rollover your 401k account and don’t have to worry about whether your employer accepts transferred 401k plans.
 Second, a traditional IRA offers all of the tax advantages of a 401k plus increased flexibility.
-You can invest in almost anything you want with an IRA, while a 401k’s choices are limited by the employer plan options (usually 10-15 different funds).
+You can invest in almost anything you want with an IRA, while a 401k’s choices are limited by the employer plan options and plan administrator (usually 10-15 different funds).

 The 401k is there for your use.
-It’s a powerful, tax-advantaged tool when used correctly and should belong in your arsenal of retirement savings weapons.
-Hopefully this basic 401k discussion has helped you.
+It’s a powerful, tax-advantaged tool when used correctly and should belong in your arsenal of retirement savings weapons along with something like an HSA and Roth IRA.
+Hopefully this 401k basics discussion has helped you.
 Use it wisely.